paion-data/astraios-data-models-example/README.md

 [![GitHub Workflow Status][GitHub Workflow Status]](https://github.com/QubitPi/jersey-webservice-template-jpa-data-models/actions/workflows/ci-cd.yml)
 [![Apache License Badge]](https://www.apache.org/licenses/LICENSE-2.0)

-This example project serves as an example of how to define JPA Data Model for JWT; it can also be used as local dev and testing purposes.
+This example project serves as an example of how to define [JPA Data Model for JWT]; there also comes with a production-ready [test framework] to make sure the model compiles with business requirements.

 License
 -------